Photo: David Dennis/Flickr

 Calo des Moro bay in Mallorca.
 Photo: Tommie Hansen/Flickr

-We've all heard of Seasonal Affective Disorder (SAD) – the condition that makes people feel more depressed during the winter months that are full of rainy days and early, dark nights.
-But luckily, in much of Spain, the sun keeps shining throughout the winter months, meaning you will get your daily dose of vitamin D.
+We’ve all heard of Seasonal Affective Disorder (SAD) – the condition that makes people feel more depressed during the winter months that are full of rainy days and early, dark nights.
+But luckily, in much of Spain, the sun keeps shining throughout the winter months – even in the aftermath of Storm Filomena which brought record snowfall across much of Spain – meaning you will get your daily dose of vitamin D.

 Photo: Anne Marthe Widvey/Flickr